wjfatuan/electiva1/README.md

 [![CircleCI](https://circleci.com/gh/heroku/java-getting-started.svg?style=svg)](https://circleci.com/gh/heroku/java-getting-started)

 A barebones Java app, which can easily be deployed to Heroku.
 This application is based on  the [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) article - check it out.
+You can access an online version of it in https://wjfatuan-electiva1.herokuapp.com/

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)